andrewwang247/marriage/README.md

 ## Testing

 All static testing material is contained in the `Test` directory.
-The script `generator.py` uses `Test/female-names.txt` and `Test/male-names.txt` to generate valid json input for SMP, which it places in `Test/large_smp.json`.
+The script `generator.py` (run without arguments) uses `Test/female-names.txt` and `Test/male-names.txt` to generate valid json input for SMP, which it places in `Test/large_smp.json`.
 Note that `Test/small_smp.json` is also available as a more human-friendly test case.